whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

-* All Sorts functional - Extensions functional PLUS additional sorts
+* All Sorts functional - Extensions functional PLUS additional sorts.
 * Solid.
 Test names are descriptive, edge cases are tested, large arrays are tested - All Pass
 * Short.
 There may be a bit too much complexity within the methods, but I don't know if they can be broken down further.
 It just makes them difficult to read.
 * Organized in folders.
 Pushed to Github.
 Version control not used beyond that.